hamedsabri/usd-hydra-tutorials/README.md

 # Minimal Viewport Implementation using Hydra 2.0 APIs

-Switching to the new Hydra 2.0 architecture (also known as the Scene Index–based pipeline) is surprisingly straightforward.
-In essence, instead of creating a classic scene delegate as in Hydra 1.0, we construct a chain of Scene Indices and insert the resulting index into the render index.
-We still have a render delegate, a render index, and a task controller but the way scene data flows into Hydra is now driven through Scene Indices rather than a monolithic delegate.
+Switching to the Hydra 2.0 architecture also known as the Scene Index–based pipeline is surprisingly straightforward.
+Rather than implementing a monolithic scene delegate as in Hydra 1.0, Hydra 2.0 builds the scene representation through a chain of Scene Indices.
+Each Scene Index can transform, filter, or augment the scene data before passing it downstream.
+Once this chain is assembled, the resulting **finalSceneIndex** is inserted into the render index, which becomes the entry point for scene data flowing into Hydra.

-The **stageSceneIndex** acts as the bridge between the USD stage and Hydra, while the **finalSceneIndex** represents the fully composed Scene Index chain that Hydra will consume.

-At this point, Hydra is aware of the scene graph and can begin translating USD prims into Hydra primitives internally.
-From there, we create an HdxTaskController, which is responsible for setting up and managing the render tasks (render task, selection task, lighting task, etc.) required to drive the frame.
+After inserting this Scene Index into the render index, Hydra becomes aware of the scene graph and begins translating USD prims into Hydra primitives internally.

 ```cpp
 PXR_NS::UsdImagingCreateSceneIndicesInfo info;